Killeroo/PowerPing/README.md

      --location addr Location info for an address

      --listen        Listen for ICMP packets
+     --flood addr    Send high volume of ICMP packets to address

 ## Examples:
      powerping 8.8.8.8                    -     Send ping to google DNS with default values (3000ms timeout, 5 pings)